-1 In the Automation home screen, click Add New Automation, then click an event such as When the Play Audio/Video command is received by a room or When the video selection playing in a room has changed.
+1 In the Automation home screen, click an event such as When the Play Audio/Video command is received by a room or When the video selection playing in a room has changed.
 (Available events depend on which hardware is installed.)